SELinux¶

 True

-Use the following interface call to set an SELinux domain to enforcing mode.
+Use the following interface call to set an SELinux domain to enforcing state.

 selinux.enforce(domain_name)